Table of Contents

-Personality disorders (PDs) are mental disorders with extreme personality traits that interfere with a personโs everyday life.
-Although personality disorders are long-term mental conditions, their symptoms can be effectively managed with therapy, medication, and self-help strategies.
+Personality disorders (PDs) are enduring mental health conditions characterized by deeply ingrained and maladaptive personality traits that significantly disrupt an individual’s daily functioning and relationships.
+While these disorders are long-term in nature, their symptoms can be effectively managed through a combination of psychotherapy, medication, and evidence-based self-help strategies.

 What Is A Personality Disorder?